Cotton recycling: Recycled vs. organic cotton fibers

 The production of organic cotton can have detrimental environmental impacts due to the amount of water, land, chemicals, and emissions used to create it.
 Approximately 2.6% of global water use can be attributed to the production of cotton.
 Cotton cultivation is also responsible for about 11% of global pesticide consumption.
 During the spinning phase of virgin cotton production, large amounts of electricity are consumed which can lead to increased emissions and acidification potential.
 In order to give organic cotton an artificial color, the dyeing phase of cotton production consumes a vast amount of water, energy, and chemicals.
 The plants required to dye cotton can potentially lead to the contamination of oceans.

-Since cotton recycling avoids cotton cultivation, spinning, and dyeing, it reduces the negative environmental impacts of producing organic cotton by minimizing of the use of water, fertilizers, and pesticides.
+Since cotton recycling avoids cotton cultivation, spinning, and dyeing, it reduces the negative environmental impacts of producing organic cotton by minimizing the use of water, fertilizers, and pesticides.
 For example, using 1000 kg of recycled cotton instead of organic cotton can save 0.5 ha of agricultural land, prevent 6600 kg eq of emissions from entering the atmosphere, and conserve 2783 m^{3} of irrigation water.

-Concerns

-The benefits of cotton recycling can be undermined due to the risk of problem shifting which occurs when one benefit is achieved in a particular region, but that benefit creates a detriment to another region.
-For instance, an increase in cotton recycling in the UK minimized the environmental impacts of virgin cotton production in the US, but also increased the use of energy in the UK.
-Cotton recycling also requires transportation to move waste fibers between consumers, brands, collection facilities, and sorting facilities.
-If the products developed from cotton waste require replacement after an insufficient period of time due to poor quality or lack of consumer contentment, then the environmental impact of transportation may surpass the benefits of avoiding cotton cultivation.